hiram3512/HiSocket/unity/Assets/HiSocket/readme.txt

-you can download newest version from here: <a href=""https://github.com/hiramtan/HiSocket_unity"">HiSocket</a>
+you can download newest version from here:https://github.com/hiramtan/HiSocket_unity

 There are two kinds of socket in the project: tcp and udp.